wittler-github/A_MD_Analysis_of_Insulin/README.md

-## Welcome to this script and data repository for doctoral Thesis "A Molecular Dynamics Analysis of Insulin"
+## Welcome to this information, script and data repository for doctoral Thesis "A Molecular Dynamics Analysis of Insulin"

 Additional information, scripts and data as pertains to a number of publications as relating to Molecular Dynamics Analyses of Insulin or Analysis of related protein systems.

-Currently not uploaded all scripts or data, but can be added on demand.
+Currently not uploaded all scripts or data, but can be added on request.

 To be updated